-If the captured fish is a Chinook salmon, it will be untangled from the net and tethered to the boat with a cotton color-coded "tail tie" (e.g., red for capture in 5.0 or 4.0 inch mesh, blue for capture in 7.5 inch mesh) placed around the caudal peduncle with the other end affixed to the boat gunwale with a bungee cord (to minimize handling effects).
-While other fish are untangled, Chinook salmon tethered to the boat will remain in the water while the boat drifts downstream.
-Because small Chinook salmon (approximately 600 mm METF or less) have a higher tendency to escape from a tail tie, they will be placed into a water-filled tote on the boat for sampling purposes.
+If the captured fish is a Chinook salmon, it will be untangled from the net and tethered to the boat with a cotton color-coded "tail tie" (e.g., red for capture in 4.0 inch mesh, blue for capture in 7.5 inch mesh) placed around the caudal peduncle with the other end affixed to the boat gunwale with a bungee cord (to minimize handling effects).
+This will allow tethered Chinook salmon to remain in the water while other fish are untangled and the boat drifts downstream.
+Because small Chinook salmon (approximately 600 mm METF or less) have a higher tendency to escape from a tail tie, they may be placed into a water-filled tote on the boat for sampling purposes.
 Once all fish are untangled and the net is inside of the boat, each Chinook salmon will be placed in a padded restraint cradle (Larson 1995) for ASL and genetic tissue sampling.
-For more detail, see "Scale Sampling" and "Genetic Sampling" sections below.
+For more detail, see "Scale Sampling" and "Tissue Sampling" sections below.
 During sampling, the cradle will hang from the side of the boat with its base approximately 15 cm below the water line; thus, tethered Chinook salmon will not be removed from the water at any time.
 The capture mesh size will be recorded based on the color-coded tail ties.
-The METF and TL15 will be measured to the nearest 5 mm.
-The METF and "manner of capture" will be recorded for other salmon species captured in the first 8 sets of the day.
+The METF length will be measured to the nearest 5 mm.
+The METF length and "manner of capture" will be recorded for other salmon species captured in the first 8 sets of the day.
 For captured nonsalmon species, the species and the number of fish will be recorded, and all captured rainbow trout or steelhead and Dolly Varden will be measured for TL.